Computing Technology for Math Excellence Logo

 More About Our Resources

-CT4ME WordleTechnology use has the potential to revolutionize teaching and learning of mathematics, and other content areas.
+CT4ME wordleTechnology use has the potential to revolutionize teaching and learning of mathematics, and other content areas.
 Emerging technologies have changed the way people learn, work, and communicate.
 As a work in progress, CT4ME shares the vision of public education for the 21st Century as voiced by the Learning First Alliance (2008).
 That vision pivots around five points:

 Personalization